History of the University of Chicago: Founding

 Westward migration, population growth, and industrialization had led to an increasing need for elite schools away from the East Coast, especially schools that would focus on issues vital to national development.
-Though Rockefeller was urged to build in New England or the Mid-Atlantic region of the United States, he ultimately chose Chicago.
+Rockefeller ultimately chose Chicago.
 His choice reflected his strong desire to realize Thomas Jefferson's dream of a natural meritocracy's rise to prominence, determined by talent rather than familial heritage.
 Rockefeller's early fiscal emphasis on the physics department showed his pragmatic, yet deeply intellectual, desires for the school.

-The first president Harper, an accomplished scholar (Semiticist) and a member of the Baptist clergy, believed that a great university should maintain the study of faith as a central focus, to prepare students for careers in teaching and research and ministers for service to the church and community.
-As per this commitment, he brought the Morgan Park Seminary of the Baptist Theological Union to Hyde Park, and the Divinity School was founded in 1891 as the first professional school at the University of Chicago.
-And yet, although founded under Baptist auspices, the University of Chicago has never had a sectarian affiliation.
+President Harper was a scholar of religion and a Baptist clergyman.
+He believed that a great university should maintain the study of faith as a central focus, to prepare students for careers in teaching and research and ministers for service to the church and community.
+As per this commitment, he brought the Morgan Park Seminary of the Baptist Theological Union to Hyde Park, and the Divinity School was thus founded in 1891 as the first professional school at the new University.
+Although founded under Baptist auspices, the University of Chicago has never had a sectarian affiliation.
 The business school was founded thereafter in 1898, and the law school was founded in 1902.
 Harper died in 1906, and was replaced by a succession of three presidents whose tenures lasted until 1929.
 During this period, the Oriental Institute was founded to support and interpret archeological work in the Near East.

-Unlike many other American universities at the time, the University of Chicago thus came to revolve around a number of graduate research institutions, following Germanic precedent.
-The College of the University of Chicago remained quite small compared to its East Coast peers until around the middle of the 20th century.
+Like the other research universities at the time, the University of Chicago thus came to revolve around a number of graduate research institutions, following Germanic precedent.
+The College of the University of Chicago remained quite small compared to its East Coast peers, such as Harvard, Yale and Princeton, until around the middle of the 20th century.
+The undergraduate school paid the graduate students for much of the teaching and thereby provided tuition money to fund the graduate programs.
 As a result, the graduate population of the university dwarfs the undergraduate population 2:1 to this day, while the university's undergraduate student body remains the third smallest amongst the top 10 national universities.
 The student-to-faculty ratio is 4:1, one of the lowest amongst national universities, and nearly all faculty members teach undergraduate courses.